jayinee/learnjavascript/00001cmdlineREADME.md

 bash-4.3$ ls *.jpg ---all files with jpg format will be listed.

 bash-4.3$ ls *.s ---all files with word "s" will be listed.

+exercise3--(5)

+man is the interface used to view the system's reference manuals.

+$man man